bgaldino/sm-quickstart/README.md

 [2] Sandbox

-[3] Falcon (test1 - Internal SFDC only)
+[3] SFDC (TEST1 - Internal SFDC only)

 [4] Developer
 ### Supported Scratch Org Types:
-[0] Developer
+Developer

-[1] Enterprise
+Enterprise

 There are currently 12 variables to control which actions will be attempted.
-The default value of 1 for each variable indicates that action will be attempted.
-To disable any of the actions, change the value to 0 in setup.sh
+The default value of 'true' for each variable indicates that action will be attempted.
+To disable any of the actions, change the value to 'false' in setup.sh

 The current variables are: